 - Symptoms disappear temporarily with prostate mediation or antibiotics, but the pain and symptoms eventually return.

 Prostate stones can be determined through a routine prostate exam, PSA test or ultrasound to detect the presence of prostate stones.

 If left untreated, prostate stones can become infected and can lead to prostatitis, also known as prostate infection, and are frequently a leading source of chronic prostate infection.

-Western medical doctors too often prescribe antibiotics to treat Prostate infection.
+Western medical doctors too often prescribe prescription medications to treat Prostate infection.
 This is often an ineffective treatment.
 Unfortunately, antibiotics temporarily remedy the infection, but not the source of the infection.
 The breeding ground unfortunately remains active.
 This alows the painful symptoms to recur in one to three months.

 Many doctors now recommend a cocktail of antibiotics to clear the infection, along with magnesium and zinc supplements.
 Magnesium and zinc, which are often prescribed to people with kidney stones.
 This remedy seems to be effective in helping break up the prostate stones, so they can pass though your urine.

-Some men find that prostate massage, which increases healthy blood flow and oxygen to the prostate.
+Some men find that prostate massage, can help reverse the symptoms of prostate stones.
+This process increases healthy blood flow and oxygen to the prostate gland, which can help reverse prostate stones.
 This technique helps flush away prostate calcification to clear the prostate ducts of calcification and toxic bacteria, which can lead to prostate infection.

 Magnesium and Zinc for Prostate Stones

 Anecdotal evidence seems to suggest that taking an effective magnesium supplement, and zinc helps to break up these stones.
 As a result, you may see “gravel” in your semen or urine if this occurs.
 Studies show that magnesium chloride intake can reverse calcification damages to the prostate gland.
 8